Zoo footage was cleverly edited in with shots of children according to the December 1950 issue of Movie Makers.

 "Timothy Lawler and family have produced another family picture, this time a day at the zoo.
 We are permitted to relive the pleasures and problems of providing for a lively group of children who seem too anxious to get into some sort of mischief.
 And they do.
 Those of us who have seen his earlier pictures will very much appreciate another visit with the family.
 We suddenly realize that the children are getting larger and others have moved in to refill the younger spots.
 A delightful family picture for all to enjoy."
 PSA Journal, Nov.
 1957, 32.

 "B. Fredric de Vriew of Rochester, N. Y., for his picture 'Hunting With a Camera Instead of a Gun.'
-This picture was made practically in its entirely at the zoo."
+This picture was made practically in its entirety at the zoo."
 American Cinematographer, Feb.
 1936, 73.

 "By a clever editorial feat, Charles H. Benjamin has transformed a series of animal scenes which he filmed at New York City's Bronx Zoo into a pseudo travelog of the African game belt.
 He achieved this effect by simply cutting shots of heavily wooded streams into footage of the uncaged animals in the famous zoo, and the illusion is pointed up by some striking title frames.
 Mr. Benjamin's camera work matches his editorial insight, for his exposures and composition are first rate.
 His use of back lighting gives his shots of flamingoes and drowsing lions a brilliance that puts them far above the usual run of animal pictures."
 Movie Makers, Dec.
 1946, 488.